A Pair of Aces: The Glory Game and End as a Hero by Keith Laumer

 Recent Comments

-- Alvaro Zinos-Amaro on “For a relic, you’re in excellent shape!”—Star Trek: Picard’s “Maps and Legends” 1 min ago
+- Steven P Ignots on Beyond the Warp Drive: Five Examples of Creative FTL 4 mins ago

-- melendwyr on What We Owe To Each Other Is To Talk About The Good Place’s Finale 6 mins ago
+- fullyfunctional on “For a relic, you’re in excellent shape!”—Star Trek: Picard’s “Maps and Legends” 12 mins ago

-- Coen on “For a relic, you’re in excellent shape!”—Star Trek: Picard’s “Maps and Legends” 7 mins ago
+- JoeyJoeJoe_ShabbaDoo on Is the Zhat Vash in Star Trek: Picard Fighting Rogue A.I.
+“Control” From Star Trek: Discovery?
+12 mins ago

-- wiredog on “For a relic, you’re in excellent shape!”—Star Trek: Picard’s “Maps and Legends” 7 mins ago
+- srEDIT on “For a relic, you’re in excellent shape!”—Star Trek: Picard’s “Maps and Legends” 22 mins ago